-For a Local PPO, you can choose Simpra Advantage.
-Simpra Advantage has a zero-dollar premium, a MOOP of $6,700, and dual eligibility.
+For local PPO plans, you can choose Simpra Advantage.
+The PPO plan Simpra Advantage offers has a zero-dollar premium, a MOOP of $6,700, and dual eligibility.

 For an HMO with a far lower MOOP, there’s Ascension Complete.
 This plan also carries a zero-dollar premium for dual-eligible beneficiaries.
 Its MOOP rate is $3,450.

 The last SNP we’ll cover is Aetna.
 Aetna is an HMO with a monthly premium of $25.40 and a MOOP of $7,550 for beneficiaries with dual eligibility.

 The average cost of Medicare Special Needs plans in Mobile

 |Simpra Advantage||$0||$6,700||LOCAL PPO||Dual|

 How to sign up for Medicare plans in Mobile